aio-libs/aiopg/docs/core.rst

       async with pool.cursor() as cur:
           await cur.execute('SELECT 1')

-   See also :meth:`Pool.acquire` and :meth:`Pool.release` for acquring *connection* without *with statement*.
+   See also :meth:`Pool.acquire` and :meth:`Pool.release` for acquiring *connection* without *with statement*.

    .. attribute:: echo